raspberrypilearning/physical-computing-guide/gpio-plus-and-pi2.md

 ## The start of something amazing

 We hope that this has encouraged you to have a go at physical computing using the Pi's GPIO; it's really not as daunting as it looks.
 It all starts with a simple LED, but it can take you to incredible places.
 Do not underestimate the fun, creativity and sense of achievement you can get from a little computer and a bunch of pins.
 Have fun!
-And if you do make something cool please let us know. :)
+And if you do make something cool, please let us know.

 [Back to getting started with physical computing](worksheet.md)